robertacssouza/selection-process-EIB/README.md

 **Context:** E-commerce application project that would be developed in the Waterfall methodology and would be delivered in two phases.

 - **Question 1:**
 Test strategy that I would apply for the first phase.
+Link to see the my solution: https://github.com/robertacssouza/selection-process-EIB/blob/main/Test-Strategy.md

 - **Question 2:**
 For one module at my choice: the test plan that I would define to cover the functionalities that would be delivered in the first phase.